SymfonyCasts/deep-symfony-dive/sfcasts/http-kernel/event-listener.md

 *where* we put this class, but inside here, let's create a new class called `UserAgentSubscriber`.

-All event subscribers must implement `EventSubscriberInterface`, the one from HttpKernel.
+All event subscribers must implement `EventSubscriberInterface`.
 I'll go to the Code -> Generate menu on PhpStorm - or Command + N on a Mac - and select "Implement Methods" to generate the one method this interface
 requires: `getSubscribedEvents()`.
 Inside, return an array of *all* the events we want to listen to, which will just be one.